getblad/masa-exam/README.md

 			return Array(+(zeroes > 0 && zeroes)).join("0") + input.toString();
 		}

+This code took places as number of digit and input as number placed at the right and then fill all other places with zeroes.
 20. **Fix the following code and fill the required gaps in it by the coding standards.
 The purpose of this code is to verify the user is a member of a specific role and in case the user is the user data is returned by the isUserPermitted() method.
 Treat the comments as actual code written that should not be changed:** *=> 15 points*

 		interface user {